AdobeDocs/id-service.en/help/reference/regions.md

 The AMCV cookie contains the Experience Cloud ID (MID) and a region ID for your site visitors.
 These IDs are stored as key-value pairs.
 The mid:user ID holds the visitor's Experience Cloud ID.
 The aamlh:region ID holds the region ID for your site visitors.
 You can recover this information by parsing the AMCV cookie.

- For more information, see [Get User IDs and Regions Through the Experience Platform Identity Service](https://marketing.adobe.com/resources/help/en_US/aam/dcs-mcid-ids.html).
+ For more information, see [Get User IDs and Regions Through the Experience Cloud Identity Service](https://marketing.adobe.com/resources/help/en_US/aam/dcs-mcid-ids.html).

 If you're an [!DNL Audience Manager] customer, you can get the region ID from the response sent by the Data Collection Server (DCS).
 See [Get User IDs and Regions from a DCS Response](https://marketing.adobe.com/resources/help/en_US/aam/dcs-aam-ids.html).